NanaTsK/js-module-1/README.md

 ## API

-The application relies on a backend developed by our team:
+Our team also developed the backend this application relies on:
 [**PowerPulse BackEnd**](https://github.com/georgijbudik/backend-GOreITshniki)

 # Development team :eyes: